 3. Remove Stripped Screws

 Place a section of the rubber band over the screw head, then use your screwdriver or drill to remove the screw like normal.
-The added friction from the rubber band will help the drill to grab the screw, so you can get it out!
+The rubber band will help grip the screw so you can get it out!

 4. Secure Screws In Place

 Want to make sure a screw stays in place?
-Once it’s screwed in, coat the screw head with a layer of clear nail polish.
+Once it’s screwed in, coat the head with a layer of clear nail polish.
 When the nail polish dries, it will seal the screw in place and make it much less likely to loosen over time.

 5. Clean Grout Lines

 Could your grout lines use a good cleaning?
 Try using carpet cleaner!
-Spray a foaming carpet cleaner like Resolve onto dirty grout lines, or try a DIY carpet cleaner, then scrub with a stiff brush.
+Spray a foaming carpet cleaner like Resolve or a DIY carpet cleaner onto grout lines, then scrub with a stiff brush.
 Let it sit for 10 minutes then rinse clean.